dzuk-mutant/weirder-rules/rules-and-etiquette.md

 <br/>

-If you work for any of the following organisations, you aren't welcome here:
+If you work for any of the following types of organisations, you aren't welcome here:

 - Police
 - Immigration enforcement